nirav-kyada/nirav-kyada-site/readme.md

 # Nirav Kyada Site

-this is just intro site..
+## This is just intro site..

-and looking forward to add some more details for the readme.

-you can say gitHub pushing..
+and looking forward to add some more details for the readme. you can say gitHub pushing testing...

-As of now, I know:
+** As of now, I know :**
 1. VBA
 1. JavaScript
 1. Chalk
 1. Swift - iOS